sagnik-p/Arduino_Alarm_Clock/README.md

 These are the [ZIP file libraries](External_Libraries) Now Open the Arduino IDE, Import the above two zip files as "Import Library as ZIP file"

 NOTE: THESE LIBRARIES BELONG TO THEIR RESPECTIVE OWNERS.
-THESE ARE NOT MADE BY ME.
-I HAVE ADDED THEM SO THAT NO PROBLEM ARISES DUE TO VERSION MISMATCH.
+KUDOS TO THEM FOR MAKING THEM.

 Upload The code:
-Paste the code in the ide after importing libraries [code](Arduino_Alarm_Clock.ino) Compile And Upload
+Paste the code in the ide after importing libraries [code](Arduino_Alarm_Clock.ino) Compile And Upload.

 Enjoy your small and cute Alarm Clock :)